aakashdeepyadav/AcadMate/README.md

 ---

-## 🔐 The 6-Layer Anti-Proxy Protocol
+## 🔐 The 5-Layer Anti-Proxy Protocol
-AcadMate Elite solves the "Proxy Problem" in institutional settings through a mandatory 6-layer verification stack that makes marking attendance for a friend statistically and practically impossible.
+AcadMate Elite solves the "Proxy Problem" in institutional settings through a mandatory 5-layer verification stack that makes marking attendance for a friend statistically and practically impossible.

 1.  **Hardware-Level Binding (Layer 1)**: Each account is cryptographically locked to a single `ANDROID_ID`.
 "Phone passing" is impossible without Admin approval.
 2.  **Acouximity (Layer 2)**: Uses **continuous infinite-looping** near-ultrasonic handshakes (18.5kHz) to prove the device is physically located within the classroom.
 3.  **ML Face Liveness (Layer 3)**: Uses Google ML Kit to detect natural blinks and micro-movements. **Mandatory Profile Photo** enrollment ensures biometric integrity.
 4.  **Campus Geofencing (Layer 4)**: High-precision GPS validation with real-time distance feedback (e.g., "Off-campus: 120m away") ensures the user is within institutional boundaries.
-5.  **Continuous Presence Monitoring (Layer 5)**: A foreground service maintains a secure connection and location heartbeats throughout the lecture duration.
-6.  **App Integrity (Layer 6)**: Integration with **Google Play Integrity API** ensures that only un-tampered, genuine app instances can communicate with the backend.
+5.  **App Integrity (Layer 5)**: Integration with **Google Play Integrity API** ensures that only un-tampered, genuine app instances can communicate with the backend.

 ---